Why Trent for Sustainable Agriculture and Food Systems?

 The Sustainable Agriculture and Food Systems (SAFS) program offers a wide range of food and agriculture-related courses, in both the Arts and Science streams.
 These courses are the product of collaboration by several departments, including Anthropology, Biology, Environmental Science/Studies, Geography, History, Indigenous Studies, International Development Studies and Political Studies.
 Through these courses the SAFS program, building on Trent University's strengths in interdisciplinary education, challenges students to think critically about contemporary global food and agricultural systems while providing tools to effect change.

 Many new and exciting initiatives are underway at Trent, and these provide opportunities for student leadership and hands-on learning in agriculture and food systems.
 Our Rooftop Gardens and the Trent Vegetable Garden, established in 2006, have teamed up with the Seasoned Spoon Café, to offer fresh food and experiential learning opportunities from field to table, while nourishing and engaging the Trent community for the last decade.

 Other significant projects are also contributing to a sustainable campus food system, while supporting a vibrant student community.
-These include a newly founded student organization (the Sustainable Agriculture and Food Systems Society – SAFSS), a Trent Apiary, a Food Services Sustainability Committee (FSSC), a partnership with Chartwells (the campus food service provider) and a campus Experimental Farm and Greenhouse project.
+These include a student organization (Sustainable Agriculture and Food Systems Society – SAFSS), Trent Apiary, a Food Services Sustainability Committee (FSSC), a partnership with Chartwells (the campus food service provider) and a campus Experimental Farm and Greenhouse project.

 Numerous other campus and community organizations also have a passion for food, sustainability and equity, including: